kousallya123/Lovely-shelter/README.md

 - [Article 2](https://your-blog.com/article-2): Brief description or title.
 - [Article 3](https://your-blog.com/article-3): Brief description or title.

-## Contact :mailbox_with_mail:
+## Contact Me :mailbox_with_mail:

-You can reach me via email at <your-email> :email: or connect with me on [LinkedIn](https://www.linkedin.com/in/<your-linkedin-profile>) :briefcase:.
+Feel free to reach out to me via email at <your-email> :email: or connect with me on [LinkedIn](https://www.linkedin.com/in/<your-linkedin-profile>) :briefcase:.

-Let's connect and collaborate on exciting projects! :tada:
+Let's connect and collaborate on amazing projects! :rocket: